AFLplusplus/AFLplusplus/instrumentation/README.gcc_plugin.md

 To build the instrumentation itself, type 'make'.
 This will generate binaries called afl-gcc-fast and afl-g++-fast in the parent directory.

+The gcc and g++ compiler links have to point to gcc-VERSION - or set these by pointing the environment variables AFL_CC/AFL_CXX to them.
 If the CC/CXX have been overridden, those compilers will be used from those wrappers without using AFL_CXX/AFL_CC settings.

 Once this is done, you can instrument third-party code in a way similar to the standard operating mode of AFL, e.g.: